On the density of a set of primes associated to an Elliptic Curve: The global count

 Recall that, given an elliptic curve $E/\bQ$, we are interested in computing the density of rational primes $p$ satisfying $\mathrm{gcd}(p-1,\#E(\bbF_p))=1$.
 A prime $p$ satisfies this if and only if, for every prime $\ell$, the conditions $p\equiv1\pmod{\ell}$ and $\ell\mid\#E(\bbF_p)$ do not hold simultaneously.
 Suppose that the Galois representations $\overline{\rho}_{E,\ell}$ are surjective for all primes $\ell$.
 A naive probabilistic reasoning, based on Lemma \ref{local}, then suggests that the desired density is

 This naive reasoning, however, turns out to give the wrong answer, and the reason is that it assumes some sort of independence between the events

 as $\ell$ ranges over the primes.
-This does not necessarily hold, and we need to add some factors to our prediction \eqref{naiveconst} (the so-called entanglement correction factors) to account for this lack of independence.
+This does not necessarily hold, and we need to add some factors to our prediction \eqref{naiveconst} (the so-called entanglement correction factors, following the standard terminology in the literature, as laid out for example in \cite{daniels}) to account for this lack of independence.

 To explain this lack of independence, let $\ell_1$ and $\ell_2$ be distinct primes.
 As we saw before, in Lemmas \ref{fprop} and \ref{fprop2}, whether $\ell_1$ divides $\#E(\bbF_p)$ is determined by the Frobenius over $p$ in $\Gal(\bQ(E[\ell_1])/\bQ)$, and, similarly, whether $\ell_2$ divides $\#E(\bbF_p)$ is determined by the Frobenius over $p$ in $\Gal(\bQ(E[\ell_2])/\bQ)$.
 Denote these two automorphisms by $\sigma_{p,\ell_1}$ and $\sigma_{p,\ell_2}$, respectively.
 Then $\sigma_{p,\ell_1}$ and $\sigma_{p,\ell_2}$ are the restrictions to $\bQ(E[\ell_1])$ and $\bQ(E[\ell_2])$, respectively, of an element of $\Gal(\bQ(E[\ell_1\ell_2])/\bQ)$, namely the Frobenius $\sigma_{p,\ell_1\ell_2}$ over $p$ in $\Gal(\bQ(E[\ell_1\ell_2])/\bQ)$.